Fesaa/EHB/BA2/Backend-Web/Project1/HoloLand/README.md

 # TODO's
 Stuff that I've put off to work on other functionality
-- Punish users & list punishments

 # Known issues
-These are issues that I found while playing around, and hadn't have time to fix them then (or don't know how to fix them / won't bc it's styling)
+These are issues that I found while playing around, and haven't had time to fix them (or don't know how to fix them / won't bc it's styling)

 - `/admin/logs/login` pushes the sidebar all the way to the side
 - `/admin/logs/*` filter isn't hold into place correctly